Progress report for GS23-292

 Project Information

 Dairy production in Texas is one of the fastest growing agricultural sectors, with billions of gallons being produced and sold each year.
 However, with the production of useable milk comes an increase of milk not fit for human consumption, or “waste” milk.
 Previous studies have shown that a mixture of waste milk and water can act as a fertilizer, causing rapid growth and more available protein in plants.
 In addition to this, the milk solution can mitigate soil acidity, acting as both a fertilizer and a lime.
-In the Texas High Plains, many counties are leading dairy producers, but also comprise a large proportion of the state’s acreage enrolled in the Conservation Reserve Program.
-This study intends to assess the effects of land application of milk on vegetative cover, yield, and species composition of native pastures; soil health; and ecosystem services.
+In the Texas High Plains, many counties are leading dairy producers but also comprise a large proportion of the state’s acreage enrolled in the Conservation Reserve Program.
+Additionally, many counties in the Texas High Plains are among the leading producers of annual forage crops such as wheat and sorghum in the state.
+This study intends to assess the effects of land application of milk on vegetative cover, yield, species composition, and nutritive value of native pastures; yield and forage nutritive value of annual forage species; soil health; and ecosystem services.
 Vegetative measurements will include collection of vegetative cover and composition data along transects and clippings to monitor biomass production and forage nutritive value.
 Soil health will be measured in form of pH, bulk density, carbon sequestration, and microbial activity via CO2 evolution.
-Four waste milk application rates (0, 10, 20, and 40 lbs of N per acre) will be applied in controlled greenhouse settings and in field settings on CRP properties.
+Four waste milk application rates (0, 10, 20, and 40 lbs of N per acre) will be applied in controlled greenhouse settings and in field settings.

 The objectives for this research are to evaluate how various application rates of milk (0, 10, 20, and 40 lbs of N/acre) will influence: